daphne-simons/gabriel/README.md

 ## A portfolio website for Designer, Ella Sutherland.

+### Key Scripts:

+`npm run dev` - runs the app in development mode.

+`npm run build` - builds the app for production.

+`npm run start` - starts the app in production mode.

+`npm run storybook` - runs the storybook in development mode.

+`npm run build-storybook` - builds the storybook for production.

+`npm run test` - runs the tests in development mode.

 ### How to run in development:

 - To run the app, use the normal `localhost port:3000`